strange-type/DanielFridgren/src/content/blog/on-cultural-malleability.md

 author: "Daniel Fridgren"
 ---

 Contrary to some popular narratives, I’d argue that humanity’s most powerful adaptive capacity is not technology, but culture.
-More precisely: cultural malleability.
+More precisely: *cultural malleability*.

 Technology amplifies what a society is already capable of.
 Culture determines whether a society can change what it is capable of in the first place.
 It shapes what we consider normal, possible, and desirable, and therefore how we respond when circumstances change.